AstraZeneca shares fall after Pfizer walks away

 Pfizer had urged AstraZeneca shareholders to agitate for engagement and several expressed disappointment at its intransigence, though others - encouraged by AstraZeneca's promising drug pipeline - backed the standalone strategy.

-The shares fell back to 42.29 pounds by 0820 GMT (4.20 a.m.
-EDT), still a premium to the undisturbed price of 37.82 pounds before Pfizer's bid interest was first reported in mid-April.
+The shares fell back to 42.29 pounds by 9.20 a.m.
+British Time, still a premium to the undisturbed price of 37.82 pounds before Pfizer's bid interest was first reported in mid-April.

 Several brokerages, including Societe Generale, Panmure Gordon and Kepler Cheuvreux, cut their recommendations or price targets for AstraZeneca after Pfizer's decision to abandon its attempt to buy the British company.